ronboger/ronboger.github.io/about.md

 title: About
 ---

 Hey there!
 My name is Ron Boger.
+I currently work as a Machine Learning Scientist at [System1 Biosciences](https://system1.bio), as well as do a few projects with biotechnology VCs in the Bay Area.
 I completed my Master's studies in Computer Science at [Johns Hopkins University](http://jhu.edu) in May 2017, where I also concurrently did my undergraduate studies in Biomedical Engineering and Mathematics.
 I don't identify as being anything, but am most frequently identified by others as a scientist, engineer, polyglot artist, and entrepreneur.

 In the past, I was the founder and director of [MedHacks](http://medhacks.org), a researcher in the [VisionLab](http://vision.jhu.edu) at Johns Hopkins University, a machine learning engineer at [Flipboard](http://about.flipboard.com), a [KPCB Fellow](http://kpcbfellows.com), a piano performance student at the Peabody Conservatory, among other things.